backupbrew/switchbrew/NPNS services.md

 | 151 | \[8.0.0+\] GetStateWithHandover                                                   |
 | 152 | \[8.0.0+\] GetStateChangeEventWithHandover                                        |
 | 153 | \[8.0.0+\] GetDropEventWithHandover                                               |

+\[5.0.0+\] CreateToken/DestroyToken now takes an additional 8-bytes of
+input and a PID.

 ## CreateNotificationReceiver